-The University of Hertfordshire was delighted to announce the launch of the second Single Poem Prize earlier this year.
-The first prize was launched in 2018, in conjunction with the University’s Poetry Hub, founded in 2017 to encourage the development and study of contemporary poetics.
+The University of Hertfordshire is delighted to announce the winners of its Single Poem Prize.
+The prize was launched in conjunction with the University’s Poetry Hub, founded in 2017 to encourage the development and study of contemporary poetics.

 Rachel Long is a poet & the founder of Octavia - Poetry Collective for Women of Colour, who are housed at Southbank Centre, London.
 Her work has featured in Magma, The London Magazine, and Modern Poetry in Translation.
 Rachel has taught at The Poetry School, The Poetry Society, Tate Modern, and The Arvon Foundation.
 She is co-tutor on the Barbican Young Poets programme.